Nematjon1/my-react-app/README.md

-# my-react-app
+# React Projects
-React.js based app
+This repo all about React.js based apps.
+I will push some projects regularly, in order to stay up-to-date.
+Feel free to give feedback or suggest some ideas.